architg0409/Home_Security_System/README.md

 ## Softwares Used:
 * Arduino IDE.
+* Python IDLE

 ## Hardwares Used:
 * Arduino Uno.
 * PIR Sensor(Motion Sensor).
 * Cable For Arduino UNO(USB A to B).
-* Light Dependent Resistor(LDR).
 * Bread Board
-* Light Emitting Diode (LED).
-* Samrtphone
+* Laptop

 ## Working:
 * PIR Sensor Detects the motion, this in turn lights up the LED.
-* LDR senses the light that falls upon it, this in turn decreses the resistance resulting in triggering of volume down button of phone to capture images through camera of the intruder.
+* When a motion is detected , the laptop camera captures the image and sends it to the predefined e-mail.